altimmons/LangNotes/Python.md

   People recomment numba jit and numba vectorize

 #### Python Byte Code

   Some tips for experts:

   - You can use the -O or -OO switches on the Python command to reduce the size of a compiled module.
 The -O switch removes assert statements, the -OO switch removes both assert statements and __doc__ strings.
-Since some programs may rely on having these available, you should only use this option if you know what you’re doing.
+Since some programs may rely on having these available, you should only use this option if you know what you're doing.
 “Optimized” modules have an opt- tag and are usually smaller.
 Future releases may change the effects of optimization.
-  - A program doesn’t run any faster when it is read from a .pyc file ; only the speed with which they are loaded is faster
+  - A program doesn't run any faster when it is read from a .pyc file ; only the speed with which they are loaded is faster
   - The module `compileall` can create .pyc files for all modules in a directory.
   There is more detail on this process, including a flow chart of the decisions, in PEP 3147.

 ### Measuring Performance

   Theres not a great section for this, but frequently you want to test the performance of something.

   perf stat -r 1000 python3.7 import_typing.py

 ### Interrupt

   interrupt key (normally [[Ctrl]] + [[C]] or [[Delete]])